This article was updated on Aug. 30, 2018.

 1. Data-Driven Decision Making

 One traditional duty of department heads and other management is measuring human performance.
-It is, however, inherently data driven, and the use of algorithms for recruitment, promotion and productivity measurement is already a significant part of management and HR technology.
-For instance, according to The Economist, Google uses a "human-performance analytics group algorithm" for interview design and compensation matters.
+It is, however, inherently data-driven, and the use of algorithms for recruitment, promotion and productivity measurement is already a significant part of management and HR technology.

 Very few managers have the data analysis skill set necessary to replicate the work of a well-designed application for managerial decision-making.
 In fact, it's arguable that the use of algorithms for data-driven decision-making can introduce important objectivity into employee performance measurement and other managerial activities.